In "beautiful China", local polluters still hold sway

 Local authorities have also set up a wetland preserve nearby and forced the town's remaining farmers to vacate land around the factories, replacing pasture with rows of fragile saplings.

-The perimeter of the main Huaxin plant is marked by signs urging residents not to drink water within an 800-metre radius, but even a mile away the risks do not appear to have abated.
-Some irrigation streams were clogged with algae -- the result of fertiliser use -- but others were filled with sludge.
+The perimeter of the main Jiaxin plant is marked by signs urging residents not to drink water within an 800-metre radius, but even a mile away the risks do not appear to have abated.
+Some irrigation streams were clogged with algae -- the result of fertilizer use -- but others were filled with sludge.

 "If you look you will see it - they are all black, nothing can grow in them and nothing can live in them," said Zhang.